IoTSecurity101/BLE-UAE/index.md

 `Already we written dependencies and Tools installation script & Just Download and run it in linux machine`
 - [Download from here](ble_uae.sh)

-> Let me know if errors is taking while running script
+> Comment if any errors is taking while running script
 ![](/photos/Capture.PNG)

 ### Understand little about the bluetooth technology